What is Project Management?

 5. Keeps track of open communication.

-80% of global executives believe having project management as a core competency has helped them remain competitive.
+80% of global executives believe having PM as a core competency has helped them remain competitive.
 Well conducted PM enables companies in “…planning actionable strategies and implementing solutions to challenges as they arise…”.
 If there is anything we have all learned in 2020 with Covid-19, it is that change happens.
 As aptly put by Leyna O’Quinn in Why Organizations Need Project Management,” Without it, nothing would ever get accomplished.

 What Does A Project Manager Do Exactly?